Jakobovski/angular-validator/README.md

 * Works with or without HTML5 `novalidate`
 * Works with Bootstrap out of the box (although Bootstrap is not required)
 * Support form invalid message service where manage invalid messages in one place and save code in HTML
+* Comes with lots of built in validation types.

 ## Why?
 Despite Angular's awesomeness, validation in Angular is still a annoying.
 Surprisingly there are no seamless, user-friendly, well written Angular validation tools.
 Unlike other Angular validation tools, Angular-Validator works with out-of-the-box Angular and HTML5 validation, directives and attributes, allowing your forms to work well with browser and other Javascript code.